iafine/HYAlertController/README.md

 ## Custom

 `HYAlertController` does not provide customization outside, which is related to the developer's idea.
-If you want to make some basic changes, download the project source and modify the`HY_Constants.swift` '(https://github.com) /castial/HYAlertController/blob/master/HYAlertController/HY_Constants.swift) file, which contains some basic setting constants, modify it.
+If you want to make some basic changes, download the project source and modify the[`HY_Constants.swift`](https://github.com/castial/HYAlertController/blob/master/HYAlertController/HY_Constants.swift) file, which contains some basic setting constants, modify it.

 After modification, you can integrate into your project using the above manual installation method.